 Zaius: While Zaius pulls together analytics and powerful automation capabilities, its platform can get a bit overwhelming, especially if you’re not big into tech-talk.
 So, while the platform itself can be a powerful tool for online marketers, it’s not exactly user-friendly.

 Winner: If you’re looking for a platform that’s easy to navigate and won’t have you pulling your hair out, then Drip is your choice.
-This is especially nice for those of you who are taking your first dive into the marketing automation pool.
+However, Zam might be the perfect fit for your troubleshooting needs.
+Take a test drive of either platform to see which has the ease you're looking for when it comes to ecommerce marketing.

 9. Workflows You Can Set Goals In